Dmitriy-Frostoff/boilerplate-webpack-react-js/README.md

 - `resolve-url-loader` - loader for Sass to ease assets pathes' setting relying on current file but not to the output one (**note**: `sourceMap: true` in the `sass-loader` options is lifeworth required for working the plugin!!!);
 - `sass` - for using all SCSS / Sass features;
 - `sass-loader` - loader for ability to read and use `.scss` / `.sass` files inside `*.js` one;

+#### Babel

+`Babel` as mentioned above is used to transform `React` syntax into `Webpack`'s appropriate one.
+Also there's a lot of possibilities to use this powerful tool.
+E.g. for transforming actual ECMAScript into older one for legacy browsers support via `@babel/preset-env` preset usage.
+Check the `babel` docs for more [Babel docs](https://babeljs.io/docs/).
+Also check the current `babel.config.js` for details (path: `configs/babel/babel.config.js`).

 #### SCSS / Sass